metrumresearchgroup/qibble/README.md

 The Open Grid Scheduler/Engine (OGSE) is an open source batch-queuing system, developed and based upon Sun Grid Engine.

 This package depends that the OGSE is installed on your system.
-Tocheck this run from the terminal
+To check this run from the terminal

 ```
 qconf -sconf